 Address: Dam 21, 1012 JS Amsterdam, Netherlands

-Ripley’s Believe It or Not! is a well-known tourist attraction.
-It’s the only thing in Amsterdam where you may view over 500 of the oddest of the odd oddities.
+Ripley’s Believe It or Not! is a well-known tourist attraction, and part of a family of incredible museums featuring the bizarre.
+It’s the only thing in Amsterdam where you may view over 500 of the oddest of oddities.

 See Related: Family Travel Hacks